 Fall Craft Shows Mean More Money for Artists

-So, you've made handmade jewelry and given loads of it as presents to your family, your friends and just about everyone you know.
-You've been thinking of selling your work but how do you get started?
+So, you've created handmade jewelry and given loads of it as presents to your family, your friends, and just about everyone you know.
+You've been thinking of selling your work, but how do you get started?
 Start locally.
 Sign up for a local craft show.
 I recommend picking a craft show with a booth fee under $100.

 Juried vs. Nonjuried Craft Shows